Can I Return a Leased Car if It Has Problems

 Yes, you can sometimes return a leased car if it has serious problems, but it depends on your lease agreement, state laws, and whether the manufacturer fixes the problem after a reasonable number of repair attempts.

-Many states’ Lemon laws apply to leased vehicles the same way they do to purchased cars.
-This means that if the car has substantial defects that affect its safety, use, or value, you may be able to end the lease, get your lease payments back, or even receive a replacement vehicle.
+Many states’ Lemon laws cover leased vehicles, though not all of them do, and some cover leases only under certain conditions.
+Where coverage applies, if the car has substantial defects that affect its safety, use, or value, you may be able to end the lease, get your lease payments back, or even receive a replacement vehicle.

 However, there is a big difference between leased and purchased cars.
-When you buy a car, you own it and can sometimes get the full market value back under Lemon Law protections.
+When you buy a car, you own it, and a Lemon Law repurchase can return what you paid, minus an allowance for the miles you drove.
 With a leased vehicle, you don’t own the car.
 This means the remedies usually focus on ending the lease, refunding the lease payments, or giving you a new vehicle from the manufacturer or dealer.

 As stated earlier, each state sets its own rules for leased vehicles.
 For example, in New York, Lemon Laws apply if the defect shows up within the first two years or 18,000 miles, whichever comes first.
 Other state laws may have different timelines or mileage limits, so it is important to check the rules where you live.